AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: external tool
 .. index:: <tool>

-GPS has built-in support for many external tools.
-This list of tools is frequently enhanced, so if you are planning to use the external tool support in GPS, check the latest GPS version available.
+GNAT Studio has built-in support for many external tools.
+This list of tools is frequently enhanced, so if you are planning to use the external tool support in GNAT Studio, check the latest GNAT Studio version available.

 You can use this feature to support additional tools (in particular, different compilers).
 You need to do following to successfully use a tool: